Yamli APINew!

 4.1 Z-Index and Overlapping

 The Yamli API user interface is displayed on top of your existing web page.
 This can be a problem if your website uses absolute positioning and the z-index property.
 The Yamli UI may show above or below your content, depending on the z-index of the HTML elements on your page.
-Note that is is generally not a common issue, but might happen if, for example, you use a Javascript popup library.
+Note that it is generally not a common issue, but might happen if, for example, you use a Javascript popup library.

 Option Name: zIndexBase